breadbread1984/common_models/deployment/README.md

 python3 test_torch.py --model models/torch_model/1/model.pt --device (cuda|cpu)
 ```

-**NOTE: you can only inference the torchscript with the device which you use for generate torchscript!**
+**NOTE: you can only inference the torchscript with the device which you use for generating torchscript!**

 ### Test Tensorflow Model